bolitao/mkWiki/docs/VM/CentOS-Static-IP-On-VMware-WorklStation.md

 DNS1=192.168.11.2
 ```

-`network.service` isn't available on CentOS8 by default, so we should use `NetworkManager.service` and restart the it:
+`network.service` isn't available on CentOS8 by default, so we should use `NetworkManager.service` and restart it:

 ``` shell
 sudo systemctl restart NetworkManager